Teebusch/tobiasbuschxyz/content/posts/2020-02-15-theres-a-package-for-that-2/index.md

 ![a ggplot figure with an extreme outlier on the y axis](./images/fig6_normal.png)

 This is bad!
 The outlier makes it very difficult to tell the difference in life expectancy between all the other data points.
-In a case like this, a log-transformation can often help to bring the data points closer together, but here it would not help much.
-A log-transformation would also make the units harder to interpret -- _log life expectancy in years_ instead of _life expectancy in years_.
+In a case like this, a log-transformation can often help to stretch out the data points with lower values while bringing those with higher values closer to them.
+Here a log-transformation would not help much and it would make the units harder to interpret -- _log life expectancy in years_ instead of _life expectancy in years_.

 Instead, it might be better to skip a range of values along the axis.
 You just have to make sure that the reader understands that this is what you are doing, so you don't unintentionally mislead them.